Manchester City star Sergio Aguero widely criticized for putting his hand on the shoulder of a female official - KVIA

 “Come on guys.
 Sergio is the nicest person I ever met in my life.
 Look for problems in other situations, not in this one,” he said.

-However, former Manchester United and England player Gary Neville told CNN Sport’s Amanda Davies that Aguero should apologize for the incident.
+However, former Manchester United and England player Gary Neville told CNN Sport that Aguero should apologize for the incident.

 “No football player should ever put their hands on an official, whether they be female or male,” he said.